yelinaung/hugo-blog/content/posts/google-cloud-build.md

 ### The good parts

+- No concurrent build limits

+Cloud Build does not have limitations on the number of concurrent builds we can run.
+This solves the biggest issue we faced as it speeds up the build + deployment process.

 - Good integration with GCP services

 Seamless integration with other GCP services such as Google Kubernetes Engine (GKE), Artifact Registry (private Docker/NPM registry), Secret Manager, etc
 Given that it's already in the (private) GCP network, pushing/pulling the Docker images will be faster.

-- No concurrent build limits

-Cloud Build does not have limitations on the number of concurrent builds we can run.
-This will speed up the build + deployment process.

 - "Serverless"
 All the builds happen with a series of containers running up and down.
 We don't have to wait for a VM to spin up (unlike Travis CI).